lemariva/uPyEINK/README.md

 ```
 export $IDF_PATH=$HOME/esp/esp-idf
 ```
+#### Making and deploying the firmware

-After this, you can type `make deploy` inside the folder `micropython/ports/esp32/`.
-The command compiles the firmware and if your board is connected to the USB (`/dev/ttyUSB0`, otherwise check the `Makefile`), it uploads the firmware to the board.
+After those steps, you can type `make deploy` inside the folder `micropython/ports/esp32/`.
+The command compiles the firmware and if your board is connected to the USB (`/dev/ttyUSB0`, otherwise check the `Makefile` to change it), it uploads the firmware to the board.

 You should see something like this:
 ```